Ace Ventura (franchise): Possible sequel

 In December 2019, a third Ace Ventura film starring Jim Carrey was revealed to be in early development.
 By March 2021, the film was officially announced to be in development with Pat Casey and Josh Miller signed on as co-screenwriters.
 The project will be a joint-venture production within Morgan Creek Entertainment, Amazon MGM Studios, and Prime Video Original Films, with plans to be released simultaneously theatrically and via streaming as an Amazon Prime Video exclusive.
 In August of the same year, Carrey confirmed his involvement and stated that he was "more than ready for the next chapter".
 By April 2022 however, Carrey revealed that he was considering retiring from acting.
 The actor stated that "[he] might continue down the road, but [he's] taking a break from acting", while elaborating that if a script is presented to him that he feels like is needed to be created he may reconsider.
 Carrey later stated that while there are no official plans for the film, he joked that he would star in the film if Christopher Nolan was to direct.
+Since then, Jim Carrey has decided not to retire from acting following his great success from the Sonic The Hedgehog film series, for which he's made the most appearances in his film career, calling his short break more akin to "power-resting," and opening the door to possible future ventures.